-Potential areas of collaboration include partnering on town hall hearing and focus groups in your local communities, submitting op-eds and letters to the editor to your local paper, reaching out to local politicians, and hosting a teach-in surrounding Black Girls Matter.
+Potential areas of collaboration include partnering on town hall hearing and focus groups in your local communities, submitting op-eds and letters to the editor to your local paper, reaching out to local politicians, and hosting a teach-in surrounding Black Girls Matter or Say Her Name.
 Please feel free to email us with questions or additional ideas for partnership.

 COMMUNICATIONS AND SOCIAL MEDIA